-Planning Description of Qualifying Measures Consistent Evidence of Student- Centered Learning/Student Ownership of Learning - Teacher facilitates the Learning Some Evidence of Student- Centered Learning/Student Ownership of Learning - Teacher facilitates the Learning Moving Toward Student Centered Learning/Student Ownership of Learning - Consistent Reliance on Teacher Direction Direction - Minimal Evidence of Evidence and Score Exemplary (4) Proficient (3) Needs Improvement (2) Unsatisfactory (1) Assessment Assessment Plans: are consistently aligned with state content standards. have clear appropriate measurement criteria. measure student performance in more than three ways (e.g., in the form of a project, experiment, presentation, essay, short answer, or multiple-choice test. require extended written tasks. are portfolio-based with clear illustrations of student progress toward state content standards. include descriptions of how assessment results will be used to inform future instruction. state content standards. • have clear measurement criteria. • measure student performance in more than two ways (e.g., in the form of a project, experiment, presentation, essay, short answer, or multiple-choice test).
+Plann ning Description of Qualifying Measures Consistent Evidence of Student- Centered Learning/Student Ownership of Learning - Teacher facilitates the Learning Some Evidence of Student- Centered Learning/Student Ownership of Learning - Teacher facilitates the Learning Moving Toward Student Centered Learning/Student Ownership of Learning - Consistent Reliance on Teacher Direction Direction - Minimal Evidence of Evidence and Score Exemplary (4) Proficient (3) Needs Improvement (2) Unsatisfactory (1) Assessment Assessment Plans: are consistently aligned with state content standards. have clear appropriate measurement criteria. more than three ways (e.g., in the form of a project, experiment, presentation, essay, short answer, or multiple-choice test. require extended written tasks. are portfolio-based with clear illustrations of student progress toward state content standards. include descriptions of how assessment results will be used to inform future instruction. state content standards. have clear measurement criteria. measure student performance in more than two ways (e.g., in the form of a project, experiment, presentation, essay, short answer, or multiple-choice test).
 Assessment Plans: are sometimes aligned with state content standards. have measurement criteria. measure student performance in more than one way (e.g., in the form of a project, experiment, presentation, essay, short answer, or multiple-choice test). require limited written tasks. include performance checks but may not be monitored consistently.
-Assessment Plans: are rarely aligned with state content standards. have ambiguous measurement criteria. measure student performance in less than two ways (e.g., in the form of a project, experiment, presentation, essay, short answer, or multiple-choice test). include performance checks, although the purpose of these checks is not clear.
+Assessment Plans: